 The Washington Post

-The writer is vice president for technology and innovation at the Center for Climate and Energy Solutions.
+The writer is president of the Center for Climate and Energy Solutions.

-Click here to visit The Washington Post site.
+Click here to visit The Washington Post website.